kateharborne/SimSpin.jl/docs/src/index.md

         > environment = SimSpin.Environment(0.05, 70, 200)
     ```

 4. Build the datacube as a combination of the galaxy particle data, a telescope and an environment.
+This function also returns a summary of the observational properties used.

     ```
-        > datacube = SimSpin.build_datacube(sim_data, telescope, environment)
+        > datacube, observe = SimSpin.build_datacube(sim_data, telescope, environment)
+    ```

+5. Export the datacube to a FITS file for viewing.
+See [Data Export](@ref) for more details

+        ```
+            > SimSpin.sim_FITS(data_cube, observe, "SimSpin_Example_Observation.fits")
         ```
 ## Functions
 ```@docs
 build_datacube